kieranelby/KingOfTheEtherThrone/README.md

 Don't forget to include the payment when executing the claimThrone function.
 The Current Claim Price is shown in Wei, so you might need to do a little conversion.

-This works in version 0.3.8 of the wallet client on Windows, anyway ...
+This worked in version 0.3.8 of the wallet client on Windows, anyway.
+Unfortunately you might find in some versions that you cannot add a payment when executing a function - which isn't much good.
+Read on for more ways ...

 ### Pay by Sending a Manual Payment

-You can manually send your payment to `0xa9d160e32ad37ac6f2b8231e4efe14d35abb576e`.
+You can simply manually send your payment to `0xa9d160e32ad37ac6f2b8231e4efe14d35abb576e`.
+You could use a wallet app such as Mist, an online wallet, or with some Javascript in the geth console.

-If another monarch comes along and takes your throne, we'll send your compensation payment to the address you sent your payment from - so make sure you send it from an address you control.
+If another monarch comes along and takes your throne, we'll send your compensation payment to the address you sent your payment from - so make sure you send the payment from an address you control.

 We'll use your Ethereum address as your name, though if you like you can put your name in the data field - might need to convert from ASCII. e.g. with the geth Javascript console: